© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Discoed Castle Mound is a scheduled monument protected by Cadw under reference RD059.
 View the official record →

-Discoed Castle Mound is a motte, a type of early medieval earthwork fortification characteristic of Norman settlement in Wales during the eleventh and twelfth centuries.
+Discoed Castle Mound is a motte of medieval date situated in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD059.

 Discoed Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Discoed Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD059.